St Mary's Church, Bedingfield: Present day

+There have been recent significant repair works (completed Autumn 2025) to re-roof and replace timbers in the south porch, repairs to walls, and to renew sub-surface drainage around the building.
+Much of the funding required was raised locally, including generous individual donations, together a significant grant from the Suffolk Historic Churches Trust.

 St Mary Bedingfield is a Parish Church in the Anglican Diocese of St Edmundsbury & Ipswich and the Deanery of Hartismere and Hoxne.
 It is part of the Benefice of Eye, comprising three churches: